-“Is there anyone who was there who you think stabbed you?”
+“Is there anyone who was there who you think would have reason to injure you?”

 “You had been seen talking to a woman before you went to the bathroom.
 Did you know her?”

-“She said we were lovers.
-I told her that didn’t remember her.
-She got upset.
-Understandably."
+“She said we had been lovers.
+I told her that I didn’t remember her.
+She got upset.”

-"There may have been.
-There have been many, when I was younger.”
+“There may have been.
+I had many women when I was younger.”